pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ## Event listeners

-Attach listeners to Subscription, SubscriptionSet, and the PubNub client (for connection status).
+Attach listeners to Subscription, SubscriptionSet, and PubNub client (for connection status).
+A single listener can receive messages, signals, and events; or register event-specific listeners.

 ### Add listeners

-Multiple listeners supported via onEvent or type-specific handlers (message, file, etc.).

 #### Method(s)

 ```
 1